AdaCore/ada_language_server/doc/vscode-ug.md

 ### Editing Values

-Clicking a variable, or using its **Edit Value…** action, opens a picker constrained to its legal values if it is typed, or a free-text input box otherwise.
+Clicking a variable, or using its **Edit Value…** action, opens a picker showing to possible values for typed variables, or a free-text input box otherwise.
 Picking a value writes it, together with every other variable's currently resolved value, to the `ada.scenarioVariables` setting (see the [settings list](./settings.md)).
 This automatically reloads the